-V. MANAGEMENT RESULTS
+V. Management results

-- 62 The year 2010 saw the successful completion of UNCDF Project 2010, which was initiated in 2008.
+- 62. The year 2010 saw the successful completion of UNCDF Project 2010, which was initiated in 2008.
 This process of internal strengthening had far-reaching implications on the organization's structure and policies.
-The following measures were implemented: - the establishment of a Corporate Management Plan and a multi-year planning framework setting overall priorities and performance targets; - II a new organizational structure with streamlined regional entities and better defined reporting lines and accountabilities; - III a formal system for the delegation of authority; - IV a codification of implementation modalities for UNCDF grants; - V more robust monitoring and oversight mechanisms.
-UNCDF also issued several new strategies and policy documents in 2010 including: a revised operations manual, a learning strategy and a knowledge management strategy, a document management and classification policy and a policy on travel. - 63 An on-site follow-up audit conducted from 11 to 20 October 2010 found that UNCDF had made "significant progress" in addressing weaknesses identified in the earlier 2009 audit, having implemented 82 percent of the 24 recommendations due by that time.
-One new recommendation was raised and is being addressed.
+The following measures were implemented: (i) the establishment of a Corporate Management Plan and a multi-year planning framework setting overall priorities and performance targets; (ii) a new organizational structure with streamlined regional entities and better defined reporting lines and accountabilities; (iii) a formal system for the delegation of authority; (iv) a codification of implementation modalities for UNCDF grants; (v) more robust monitoring and oversight mechanisms.
+UNCDF also issued several new strategies and policy documents in 2010 including: a revised operations manual, a learning strategy and a knowledge management strategy, a document management and classification policy and a policy on travel. - 63.
+An on-site follow-up audit conducted from 11 to 20 October 2010 found that UNCDF had made "significant progress" in addressing weaknesses identified in the earlier 2009 audit, having implemented 82 percent of the 24 recommendations due by that time.
+One new recommendation was raised and is being addressed. - 64.
+The table below summarizes UNCDF management results for 2010.